 However, not all fat cells are made the same.
 Fat cells contain two types of catecholamine receptors: alpha-receptors and beta-receptors.
 Alpha-receptors hinder lipolysis, while beta-receptors stimulate lipolysis.

-Fat cells with a greater amout of beta-receptors are more easily mobilised, meaning you’ll see a greater amount of fat loss.
+Fat cells with a greater amount of beta-receptors are more easily mobilised, meaning you’ll see a greater amount of fat loss.
 Fat cells in areas such as your stomach, thighs and hips often have a higher amount of alpha-receptors making it stubborn and resistant to mobilisation.

 Cosmetic surgeries effective at eliminating abdominal fat